ZeratCool/Encrypter/README.md

 ## Usage

+1.  pip install cryptography
-1. Run the Z-Crypto script in your terminal.
+2. Run the Z-Crypto script in your terminal.
-2. Choose whether to encrypt or decrypt a file.
+3. Choose whether to encrypt or decrypt a file.
-3. Follow the prompts to provide the necessary information, including the file path and encryption key.
+4. Follow the prompts to provide the necessary information, including the file path and encryption key.

 ## Security Considerations